samirasamadi/Fair-PCA/README.md

 -- I-Cheng Yeh and Che-hui Lien.
 The comparisons of data mining techniques for the predictive accuracy of probability of default of credit card clients.
 Expert Systems with Applications, 36(2): 2473–2480, 2009.

-You can download the data folder used for code from https://drive.google.com/file/d/1oj6BwlPHZap4qYPGdGKObBzEXcPiuY9Y/view?usp=sharing
+The data folder required to run this code is available here https://drive.google.com/file/d/1oj6BwlPHZap4qYPGdGKObBzEXcPiuY9Y/view?usp=sharing